 I’m one of the insane who watches Love Actually every year around Christmastime.
 Richard Curtis’ 10-year-old flick has lost none of its charm on repeat viewings, the laughs all still land and it makes a hell of a double feature with Die Hard.
-So naturally I think Christopher Orr is dead wrong about it.
+So naturally, I think Christopher Orr is dead wrong about it.

 Up until four days ago, I had no idea there were people that hated the ensemble romantic comedy.
-In the grand sense that not everything is for everyone, sure, of course there were going to be people that didn’t care for it, but my eyes were opened to just how deep the irritation goes when Orr lambasted it as the least romantic movie of all time.
+In the grand sense that not everything is for everyone, sure, of course, there were going to be people that didn’t care for it, but my eyes were opened to just how deep the irritation goes when Orr lambasted it as the least romantic movie of all time.
 I’m assuming Saw and Ichi the Killer weren’t up for consideration, but even strictly within the genre (and ignoring the trolling headline of the piece), it’s a pretty outrageous claim.
-It’s backed up by Orr’s typical flourish and intellect, but it’s a rare case where he seems to be wandering around a large amount of trees wondering where the power plant is.
+It’s backed up by Orr’s typical flourish and intellect, but it’s a rare case where he seems to be wandering around a large number of trees wondering where the power plant is.

 As it turns out, Love Actually needs a defense.

-Jumping Into the Ocean
+Jumping into the ocean

 Orr’s central issue is that the film is uninterested in showing the work of love.
 Everything is on the surface.
 Everything is based on looks.
 Eternal happiness is either incredibly simple or impossibly difficult.
 He also acknowledges that the hurdle in most everyone’s way is the act of professing your love.